cloudflare/cloudflare-docs/content/pages/platform/functions/plugins/graphql.md

 # GraphQL Pages Plugin

-This Plugin creates a GraphQL server which can respond to `application/json` and `application/graphql` `POST` requests.
+The GraphQL Pages Plugin creates a GraphQL server which can respond to `application/json` and `application/graphql` `POST` requests.
 It responds with [the GraphQL Playground](https://github.com/graphql/graphql-playground) for `GET` requests.

 ## Installation